|Dates||22nd January - 11th February 2023|

 This expedition is based in the Puna de Atacama of northern Chile.
-This is an area of the Andes we know well, having run many successful trips in the past twenty years, including many previous trips to Ojos del Salado from both the Chilean and Argentine sides, most recently in March 2016.
-The Puna de Atacama is a great area for seeing wildlife - on our 2011 trip we saw many condors, vicuñas, guanacos, an armadillo and even had a great view of a puma.
+This is an area of the Andes we know well, having run many successful trips in the past twenty years, including many previous trips to Ojos del Salado itself from both the Chilean and Argentine sides, most recently in March 2016.
+More recently we ran expeditions in this area in 2017 and 2019.
+The Puna de Atacama is a great area for seeing wildlife - in the past we have seen many condors, vicuñas, guanacos, an armadillo and even had a great view of a puma.

 The expedition will fly out to the provincial city of Copiapo via Santiago the capital city.
 After an initial acclimatisation phase of three days camping and walking at about 3500-4500m in the area known as Vallecitos we will begin our high altitude acclimatisation phase at the very scenic Laguna Verde base camp.
 During this phase we will probably climb at least one 5000m peak.
 There are small hot springs right by the campsite at Laguna Verde, and beautiful views to several 6000m+ summits.

-This main mountain trip will be a 12 night expedition away from civilization.
+This main mountain trip will be a 14 night expedition away from civilization, but we normally include an optional return to Copaipo for one night to rest/shower/re-stock food.
 After the acclimatisation phase we'll move on to climb Ojos del Salado.
-Firstly using a 4x4 to reach the Refugio Atacama base camp, then backpacking to reach the high camp on Ojos del Salado by a small hut at 5800m.
+Firstly using a 4x4 to reach the Refugio Atacama base camp, then a short day backpacking to reach the high camp on Ojos del Salado by a small hut at 5800m.
 From here the summit is a long day, perhaps as much as ten hours up, 3 or 4 hours down.
 Initially the route is on a good path, but higher up we'll encounter scree and blocky boulders.
-Finally there is a short chimney pitch of climbing just 30m below the summit.
+Finally there is a short chimney pitch of easy climbing just 30m below the summit.

 Most of the peaks in this part of the Andes involve no technical climbing however there is a short roped scramble just at the very summit of Ojos del Salado.
+We descend this pitch by abseil/rappel.
 There are also times when an ice-axe and crampons are necessary on the summit day of Ojos del Salado.
 This expedition are suitable for strong hillwalkers, although previous expedition camping or winter camping experience is preferred due to the demanding weather conditions.
 Please call or email if you have any questions about the suitability of this trip for you.